zen-masters/Zen-UV/mkdocs/index.md

 <br><br>
 - Different Pack Engines. **Yes, you can use UVPackmaster 2 with Zen UV!**
 <br><br>
-- Isolate Island (Toggle) for comfortable step by step work with separate geometry parts.
+- Isolate Island (Toggle) for comfortable step-by-step work with separate geometry parts.
 <br><br>
 - **Checker System** is a node-based system that contains Checker Textures designed specifically for Zen UV.
 Custom textures can be added easily by the user at the node level. **Check UV's state on the model without ruining existing materials!**
 <br><br>
-- Flexible Preferences system will help you to adjust Zen UV for your needs.
+- A flexible Preferences system will help you to adjust Zen UV for your needs.
 <br><br>
 - Smooth by Sharp (Toggle)**.
 Set hard/soft edges for perfect normal map bakes in one click!**
 <br><br>
 - UV Maps Properties Tab to have quick access to UV Maps management.
 <br><br>
-- Intuitive UI with multifunctional Main, Pie and Popup menus. **You will like it!**
+- Intuitive UI with multifunctional Main, Pie, and Popup menus. **You will like it!**
 <br><br>
 - Quick support on the [**Discord channel**](https://discord.gg/wGpFeME).

-## Default Shortcut
+## Default Shortcuts
 - Zen UV Pie Menu ![Zen UV Pie Menu](img/icons/zen-uv@2x.png) --- `Alt + U`
 - Zen UV Popup Menu --- `Shift + U`